csdms/bmi/README.rst

 Fortran (77, 90/95, 2003, 2008),
 and Python -- are derived from this SIDL file.
 For each language,
-links to the specifications and an example implementation are listed in the table below.
+links to the specification and an example implementation are listed in the table below.

 .. table::